All of the Camino de Santiago Routes

 Embarking on this walk you will get your pilgrim passport before you begin and collect stamps along the way to receive your Compostela at the end.

 Walking the Camino is both a cultural and physical adventure.
 You will walk between 18km to 25km on average per day and we can help you to plan the best possible options for your walk.

 Camino de Santiago Routes: Our Most Popular Options

-Historically, the Camino Frances is the most popular Camino route.
-This is the version of the route you may have seen in the hollywood movie ‘The Way’ or the more recent BBC documentary called ‘The Pilgrimage’.
+Historically, the Camino Frances is the most popular of the Camino de Santiago routes.
+This is the version of the route you may have seen in the Hollywood movie ‘The Way’ or the more recent BBC documentary called ‘The Pilgrimage’.